mchojrin/mysql-webapp/README.md

 * [Online Mendelian Inheritance in Man (OMIM)](http://omim.org/)
 * [Disease Ontology (DO)](http://disease-ontology.org/)

 I selected a few diseases and utilized the associated protein/gene data.
-However, all data belongs to these specified entities.
+However, all data belongs to the specified entities.